Overview

 Our goal is to develop fluency in reading music, proficiency in piano technique, and to explore repertoire of varying styles that spans many centuries (musical-historical eras), and comes from a diverse collection of composers.
 To measure student growth and progress, these lessons use a curriculum that consists of four broad levels:

 Students gain a proficiency in reading music and they continue to build virtuosic technique.
-Capstone repertoire—used for a solo recital and/or auditions—includes six pieces: (1) a prelude and fugue by J.S.
-Bach, (2) a complete sonata by Mozart or Beethoven, (3) a work from the nineteenth century, (4) a work from the early twentieth century, (5) a work from the late twentieth/twenty-first century, and (6) a concert etude by Chopin or Liszt.
+Capstone repertoire—used for a solo recital and/or auditions—includes five pieces: (1) a prelude and fugue by J.S.
+Bach, (2) a complete sonata by Mozart or Beethoven, (3) an etude by Frédéric Chopin (Op.
+10 or Op.
+25), (4) a work from the twentieth century, and (5) a work from the twenty-first century or a piece that is newly composed/commissioned.
 Music theory focuses on chromatic tonality and atonality.
-Lessons are 60 minutes long.